About¶

 Specific scripts and IPS arrays can be used directly in the plan file (or in profiles one).

 The kcli-plan-samples repo contains samples to get you started.
-You will also find under karmab user dedicated plan repos to deploy ovirt, openstack, …
+You will also find under karmab user dedicated plan repos to deploy oVirt, Openstack, …

 When launching a plan, the plan name is optional.
 If none is provided, a random one will be used.